mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-05-Tuesday_afternoon_more_notebook_servers.md

 ---
-title: Tuesday Afternoon— Using programs on Notebook servers
+title: Tuesday Afternoon — Using programs on Notebook servers
 ---

 ## More fun with programs